Quick and Easy Peanut Butter Oatmeal

-Most people who cook at home regularly have favorite recipes they make over and over, and this Quick and Easy Peanut Butter Oatmeal that I learned to make from fellow food blogger Alanna Kellogg back in October 2006 is without a doubt my favorite thing to make when I need a really quick breakfast.
+Most people who cook at home regularly have favorite recipes they make over and over, and this Quick and Easy Peanut Butter Oatmeal that I learned to make from fellow food blogger Alanna Kellogg is one of my favorite things to make when I need a really quick breakfast and want a treat.
 This simple four ingredient breakfast treat combines microwaved extra-thick oatmeal with a generous scoop of peanut butter, for a simple easy breakfast that tastes delicious and will keep you going until lunch.
+This is a splurge on carbs for me, but if you’re not watching carbs you’ll probably make it over and over!

-At my house I keep the oatmeal measured out into containers with a little salt added, so in the morning all I need to do is add water, microwave the oatmeal, and add peanut butter.
-But there is a little technique to the recipe or the oatmeal will bubble over in the microwave.
+This is ridiculously easy to make, but there is a little technique to the recipe or the oatmeal will bubble over in the microwave.
 And if you have a 4-cup glass measuring cup, that’s the perfect tall container for making two servings.
 (Of course if you don’t have a microwave or don’t want to use it, you can make regular oatmeal on the stove and then stir in the peanut butter, although that breakfast won’t be quite as quick and easy.)

 The basic ratio for Quick and Easy Peanut Butter Oatmeal is one part oatmeal to not quite two parts water.
-I use 1/3-1/2 cup of Bob’s Red Mill Extra Thick Rolled Oats for a single serving for myself, depending on how hungry I am that day.
+I use 1/2 cup of Bob’s Red Mill Extra Thick Rolled Oats for a single serving for myself.
 Don’t forget to add a pinch of salt for each portion of oatmeal.
 Then microwave the oatmeal until it’s done (see below for timing), add the peanut butter and let it melt, and stir.
 That’s it.
-And peanut butter oatmeal is meatless, vegan, South Beach Diet Phase Two, dairy-free, kid-friendly, has only a few ingredients, and is easy to cook!
+And peanut butter oatmeal is meatless, vegan, South Beach Diet Phase Two, dairy-free, and kid-friendly!

 I like chunky peanut butter best in this for a little extra crunch.
 And if you’re a mom or dad who’s making breakfast for kids it would be easy to turn this into peanut butter and jelly oatmeal, which would still be a really nutritious breakfast for a school-day morning.